-I do not believe that the proposals in the above document are sound.
+Having seen the above local plan I do not believe that the proposals in this document are sound.
 Whilst realising that Warrington has to grow and that some development is needed.
-I do not accept that the scale and nature of what is being proposed by Warrington Borough Council is either necessary or desirable due to the negative impact it will it will have on the quality of life for the people of South Warrington in the future.
+I do not accept that the scale and nature of what is being proposed by Warrington Borough Council is either necessary or desirable, due to the negative impact it will it will have on the quality of life for the people of South Warrington in the future.

-I therefore submit the plan is unsound for the following reasons:-
+I therefore submit that the plan is unsound for the following reasons:-

-- t concerns me that the proposal will bring extra congestion and therefore make for an even more air pollution in an area that is already known to cause concern about air quality.
-This proposal for new housing and warehouse development in South Warrington, will bring extra gridlock to our already congested roads, adding extra air pollution while taking away Green belt.
-This means loss of open countryside which now allows gases and particulates to disperse and act as lungs to absorb at least some of the carbon footprint caused by the traffic.
-Giving a good reason not to destroy Green Belt without good justification.
-Which is not the case with this proposal. - ◆ There is no justification for releasing Green Belt.
+- ◆ There is no justification for releasing Green Belt.
 As to release Green Belt for development requires exceptional circumstances.
-The reason given for this release, is based on the Council's growth ambition for the town which are not realistic.
+The reason given for this release, is based on the Council's growth ambition for the town.
 Official population increase predictions would need 528 houses to be built per year.
 The Government's suggested figure is therefore to high at 909 per year and the council has gone even higher to 945 houses a year.
-Release is not needed to accommodate predicted growth, therefore there is no justification for this release. - The government requirement to have a local plan does not stipulate that this plan has to cover 20 years and 15 years is a more usual.
-This would not require the release of Green Belt now, or possibly ever, as more brown field sites are likely to become available.
-It is know that Fiddler's Ferry power station has to close and will not be being used in under 15 years, giving hectares of brown field site, which whilst not suitable for housing, would be suitable to cover the hectares proposed for employment and warehouse development.
-The loss of Green Belt is irrevocable and it's current proposed release not needed. - ◆ It is well known that housing in Warrington South is far more expensive than housing in Warrington North.
+Release is not needed to accommodate predicted growth, therefore there is no justification for this release. - ◆ The government requirement to have a local plan does not stipulate that this plan has to cover 20 years and 15 years is a more usual.
+This would not require the release of Green Belt now, and possibly ever, as more brown field sites are likely to become available.
+It is know that Fiddler's Ferry power station will not be in use in under 15 years, giving hectares of brown field site, which whilst not suitable for housing, would be suitable to cover the 115 hectares proposed for employment and warehouse development.
+The loss of Green Belt is irrevocable and it's current proposed release not needed. - I am very aware of the congestion the A49 and A56 suffer and not only at peak times of day.
+The geographical constraints of the area means that there is no clear route to add new roads, motorway junctions or canal crossing without destroying existing buildings etc. The air quality on the A49, A56 and motorway corridors is already a cause for concern and yet this proposal for new housing and warehouse development in South Warrington, will bring extra gridlock to our already congested roads, adding extra air pollution while taking away Green belt.
+This means loss of open countryside which now allows gases and particulates to disperse and act as lungs to absorb at least some of the carbon footprint caused by traffic.
+Adding another reason not to destroy Green Belt without good justification.
+Which is not the case with this proposal. - It is well known that housing in Warrington South is far more expensive than housing in Warrington North.
 The Government requires there to be affordable housing within the proposed local plan.
-The kind of work that would be generated by the warehouse develop and the employment proposal, will not command the type of wages which are needed by people, to get on to the housing ladder in South
+The kind of work that would be generated by the warehouse develop and employment proposal in the plan, will not command the type of wages which are needed by people, to get on to the housing ladder in